jeffh/Hydrant/docs/source/getting_started.rst

                             .propertyToSourceKeyTransformer(snakeToCamelCaseTransformer)
                             .overriding(@{@"children": @[HYDMapArrayOf(childMapper), @"children"]});

+The ``mapper`` variable above will map incoming source objects by converting snake cased keys to their camel cased variants to map properties together.

-The reflective mapper tries a bunch of strategies to parse the incoming data in to something reasonable.
+The reflective mapper tries a bunch of strategies to parse the incoming data into something reasonable.
 For example, it tries various different NSDate formats and permutations to convert an NSString into an NSDate.

 The reflective mapper cannot predict how to convert it back to JSON since it